webboot/slides/src/pages/tosu.md

 semantic versioned updates of web properties.

+optional social trust through pgp keys. [[1](https://keybase.io)][[2](https://jaeh.at/keybase.txt)]

-deprecation of older versions.
+deprecation of older versions of clients, for example when server api's get changed.

-flagging broken versions and warning both developers and users before they update.
+flagging broken builds when they start failing on the clients, and warning both developers and users before they update.

-<Link class="bottom" to="//" text="tosu"></Link>
+developers can flag vulnerable versions, those will not execute on any client and force an update before allowing the page to load.

+<Link class="BottomLink" to="/status/" text="status"></Link>